hardaker/gold-miner/docs/tande.rst

 2. a *train* section
 3. a *test* section

-The YAML configuration structure looks roughly like the following example block.
-Each section is further discussed below.
+The YAML configuration structure looks like the following example block.
+Each configuration section is further discussed below.

 .. code:: yaml